gogvyatkin/todo_list/README.md

-### Tasks
+##### Tasks

-1. collect lanch
+1. pick up orders
-2. collect garbage
+2. watch one video about QA
-3. watch one video about QA
+3. read article on habr
-4. read article on habr
+4. plan car makeover
-5. plan car makeover
+5. order a tire repair kit
-6. order a tire repair kit
+6. pass a medical examination